sayron2332/AppBookRazorPages/README.md

 Then run the following command to apply migrations and create the database: dotnet ef database update --project Chapter02.Infrastructure --startup-project Chapter02

-build the Project Api project
+build the Project project
-cd Chapter02
 dotnet build

-and than you can the project
+and than you can run the project cd Chapter02 dotnet run
-dotnet run

 🔑 Admin Login Credentials